Wizzerinus/magicnet/README.md

     Most of the time, changing the networking stack is as simple as changing one variable indicating the way to send pure bytestrings.
 The application code itself does not need to care about the networking stack or event loop used.
+  * MagicNet packs both a low-level Message API and a high-level Object API (see examples below).
+    This allows writing domain-specific code in the way that is best suited for a certain problem.
 * **Server flexibility**: MagicNet can be used with a simple client-server structure, as well as a more complicated structure with multiple servers, proxies, etc.
   Proxies themselves can be also implemented in the same library using the